reichlab/covidHubUtils/README.md

 ```r
 devtools::install_github("reichlab/zoltr")
 ```
 Additional functionalities in `covidHubUtils` also rely on `scoringutils`.
-Because of new updates in `scoringutils` that uses functions not yet on the cran version, please install `scoringutils` from GitHub, as this development:
+Because of new updates in `scoringutils` that uses functions not yet on the cran version, please install `scoringutils` from GitHub:
 ``` r
 devtools::install_github("epiforecasts/scoringutils")
 ```